-Fetal Bowel obstructions are relatively rare and occur in 1 of 300-5000 live births.
-The exact reason why they occur is not known yet, but it is thought that they happen due to damage to the blood vessels that feed the bowel during the first 6-12 weeks of fetal life.
-Bowel obstructions can occur as a result of twisting of the bowel on itself (volvulus), improper rotation of the bowel in early pregnancy (malrotation), or sometimes a portion of the bowel moves inside another portion of it (intussusception).
-Maternal medications, including some decongestants as well as maternal use of nicotine, amphetamines, or cocaine, have been associated with bowel obstructions.
+Fetal bowel obstructions are relatively rare, occurring in 1 of 300-5000 live births.
+The exact cause is not fully understood, but it is believed to be related to damage to the blood vessels supplying the bowel during the first 6-12 weeks of fetal life.
+Obstructions can result from volvulus (twisting of the bowel), malrotation (improper rotation of the bowel), or intussusception (a portion of the bowel moving inside another portion).
+Maternal medications, including some decongestants, as well as maternal use of nicotine, amphetamines, or cocaine, have been associated with bowel obstructions.